At The Language Factory we specialise in delivering high-quality business translations quickly, professionally and simply.

 Together we combine skilful human translation with just the right amount of technology to get your language solution up and running quickly, accurately and simply.

-All projects are run under our tried and tested project management process we like to call Delivery+.
+All projects are run under our tried and tested project management process, which we like to call Delivery+.

-Delivery+ is our in-house protocol which governs how we process your translation.
+Delivery+ is our in-house protocol and it governs how we process your translation.
 It’s our standard level of service.
 The + comes from it being simply a cut above the rest.

 We know you are busy enough, so leave the heavy lifting to us.